Will-writing and legacy gifts - your questions answered

 Legacies are usually unrestricted gifts, allowing us to use the funds wherever the need is greatest at that particular time.

-If you have a particular area of interest that you’d like to benefit, please contact us to discuss your intentions.
-We’ll always try to accommodate people’s wishes but sometimes leaving a gift to a specific project or country can cause difficulties, especially if the project has finished or if we’ve stopped working in that country by the time the supporter has died.
-If you can let us know what you’d like to achieve through your gift, we’ll do our best to help you.
+If you have a specific area of interest that you’d like your gift to go to, please contact us to discuss your intentions.
+We’ll always try to accommodate people’s wishes but sometimes leaving a gift to a specific project or country can cause difficulties, especially if the project has finished or if we’ve stopped working in that country by the time the gift is received.
+If you let us know what you’d like to achieve through your gift, we’ll do our best to help you.

-Because we work hard to make every gift go as far as possible - and because our supporters have told us that’s the way they’d like things to stay – we don’t erect benches and plaques or plant trees in the name of our past friends.
-In many of the countries we work in, that kind of tribute just wouldn’t be possible.
+Because we work hard to make every gift go as far as possible - and because our supporters have told us that’s the way they’d like things to stay – we don’t erect benches and plaques in the name of our benefactors.
+In many of the countries we work in, that kind of tribute wouldn’t be possible or appropriate.

 This doesn’t mean that we don’t value those who leave a legacy: quite the opposite.
-Many of those who leave us such a special gift have lived prudently their whole lives and have often made sacrifices to help the people and causes they cared about.
-So in their memory and following their example, we make sure their last and most special gift is used wisely to help as many people as possible.
+Those who leave us a gift have made sacrifices to help the people and causes they cared about.
+So we make sure their last and most special gift is used wisely to help as many people as possible.

 Each year, the names of those we receive a legacy gift from during the past 12 months are included in our Books of Remembrance, which are blessed at our diocesan memorial Masses in November.